Kenneth-Macharia/FastFoodFast/README.md

     3.Install PostgreSQL on the local machine
-    4.Create a database to use for the testing 5.Create a user with full right to the database above 6.Install virtulenv to create a virtual environement for the API:
+    4.Create a database to use for the testing 5.Create a user with full right to the database above 6.Install virtulenv to create a virtual environment for the API:

         /FastFoodFast~$pip install virualenv